andrewsinnovations/apialize/README.md

 # apialize

-Turn a Sequelize‑like model into a production ready REST(ish) CRUD API in a few lines.
+Turn a Sequelize‑like model into a production‑ready REST(ish) CRUD API in a few lines.

-> Drop‐in Express routers for list / read / create / update / patch / destroy with:
+Drop‑in Express routers for list / read / create / update / patch / destroy with:
->
-> - Pluggable middleware (auth, ownership, validation)
+- Pluggable middleware (auth, ownership, validation)
-> - Simple primary identifier assumption (`id` column)
+- Simple primary identifier assumption (`id` column, configurable)
-> - Per-model default pagination + ordering (`page_size`, `orderby`, `orderdir`)
+- Per‑model default pagination + ordering (`page_size`, `orderby`, `orderdir`)
-> - Automatic equality filtering from query string (`?field=value`)
+- Automatic equality filtering from query string (`?field=value`)
-> - Consistent response shapes + 404 handling
+- Consistent response shapes + 404 handling

-No heavy abstractions, no magic: you keep full control of Express and your models.
+No heavy abstractions: you keep full control of Express and your models.
 Works with Sequelize or any model object that implements the required methods.

 ---